Small Personal Loans in Australia: Your 2026 Guide

 State-specific considerations

-Lenders generally require regular income to demonstrate repayment capacity.
+Lenders generally require evidence of regular income to assess whether repayments could be met.

 Employment status